Turns All Year: A Guide for How to Ski Every Month of the Year in North America

 Best Bet November / December: Where To Ski To Get The Most Out Of Your Trip | LUEX

-In December, winter has officially returned in full force.
+In December, winter officially returns to full force.
 Skiing is abundant.
 Photo credit: LUEX

-December is generally pretty easy since most if not all ski resorts are open by this time.
-Coverage will still be somewhat low, but mountains usually have sizeable terrain open to skiing.
+December is generally pretty easy since most, if not all, ski resorts are open by this time.
+Coverage will still be somewhat low, but mountains usually have sizeable terrain for skiing.

 Related Articles